licarpen/aws-developer/README.md

   * encryption at rest with KMS
   * SSL certificates to encrypt data to RDS in flight
     * enforcement for postgreSQL: rds.force_ssl=1 in AWS RDS console in paramter groups
-    * enforcement for MySQL: within DB: GRANT USAGE ON *.* TO 'mysqluser'@'%' REQUIRE SLL;
+    * enforcement for MySQL: within DB: GRANT USAGE ON *.* TO 'mysqluser'@'%' REQUIRE SSL;
     * connection using SSL
       * provide SSL trust certificate (dl from AWS)
       * provide SSL options when connecting to DB